CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 102.0.sec=In Article 4(3) of Regulation (EC) No 300/2008, the following subparagraph is added:

-102.1.sec=‘When adopting detailed measures related to technical specifications and procedures for approval and use of security equipment concerning Artificial Intelligence systems within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*1), the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.
+102.1.sec=‘When adopting detailed measures related to technical specifications and procedures for approval and use of security equipment concerning Artificial Intelligence systems within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*1), the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.

 102.=[G/Z/ol-none/s1]